Cineas: Biography

 After his victory in the Battle of Heraclea, Pyrrhus sent his ambassador Cineas to negotiate with the Romans.
 Cineas offered to free the Roman prisoners, also promised to help the Romans with the subjugation of Italy and asked only friendship and immunity for Tarentum in return.
-Many senators were inclined towards peace (in Plutarch's account) or a truce (in Cassius Dio's account) because the Romans would have to face a larger army as the Italic peoples who were allies of Pyrrhus had now joined him.
+Though some Roman aristocrats such as Gaius Fabricius Luscinus openly expressed their disdain of Cineas' philosophical views, the diplomat quickly learnt the names of numerous senators and endeared himself to them through praise, expertise as well as diplomacy.
+Many senators became inclined towards peace (in Plutarch's account) or a truce (in Cassius Dio's account) because the Romans would have to face a larger army as the Italic peoples who were allies of Pyrrhus had now joined him.
 However, Appius Claudius Caecus, who was old and blind and had been confined to his house, had himself carried to the senate house in a litter.
 He said that Pyrrhus was not to be trusted and that a truce (or peace) was not advantageous to the state.
 He called for Cineas to be dismissed from the city immediately and for Pyrrhus to be told to withdraw to his country and to make his propositions from there.
 The senate voted unanimously to send away Cineas that very day and to continue the war for so long as Pyrrhus was in Italy.
-Plutarch wrote that Cineas assessed that the Romans now had twice as many soldiers as those who fought at the Battle of Heraclea and that "there were many times as many Romans still who were capable of bearing arms."
+Cineas reportedly compared the Romans to the legendary Lernaean Hydra, assessing that the Romans now had twice as many soldiers as those who fought at the Battle of Heraclea and that "there were many times as many Romans still who were capable of bearing arms."

+The war in Italy dragged on, and Pyrrhus became increasingly dissatisfied with his inability to inflict lasting damage on the Romans.
+As a result, the king responded favorably to a request by the Greek Sicilians to intervene on their island against the Carthaginian Empire, seeing this as a chance to extricate himself from a stalemate.
+In 278 BC, Pyrrhus sent Cineas as his envoy to Syracuse to negotiate the terms of his assistance as well as prepare the Epirote intervention.
+Afterward, Cineas disappeared from historical records.
+Historian Jeff Champion argued that the advisor probably died during the early stages of Pyrrhus' campaign in Sicily.
+Similarly, Engels estimated the diplomat's death at c.
+277 BC.
+Champion reasoned that Cineas' "absence [...] removed all restraint from the king", explaining Pyrrhus' increasingly brutal and tactless behavior during and after the Siege of Lilybaeum.
+Having alienated the Sicilian cities and failed to fully defeat the Carthaginians, Pyrrhus' campaign collapsed and he was forced to retreat back to Italy in 276 BC.